mrismanaziz/Reforestation/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## How was the snow globe feeling after the storm?
+A little shaken.